-This lesson will focus muscle contractions from a macro view by examining:
+This lesson will focus on muscle contractions from a macro view by examining:

-When the bicep contracts, the tricep relaxes because your nervous system is not sending any signals to your tricep. vise versa, when the tricep contracts, the bicep relaxes.
+When the bicep contracts, the tricep relaxes because your nervous system is not sending any signals to your tricep.
+Conversely, when the tricep contracts, the bicep relaxes.

-Another type of muscle group are synergistic muscles.
+Another type of muscle group is synergistic muscles.
 Instead of opposing reactions, these muscle groups are working together to increase the force or to stabilize another muscle in the body.

-Our muscles, our bones, and our tendons, which is a dense connective tissue that attaches bone to muscle, working together to act like a series of levers in order to allow for our skeleton to be able to move.
-Look at our diagram below to describe origin and insertion.
+Our muscles, bones, and tendons, which are dense connective tissues that attach bone to muscle, work together to act like a series of levers allowing for the skeleton to move.
+Look at the diagram below as an illustration of origin and insertion.

-Looking at our bicep, the origin is going to be our scapula.
+Looking at the bicep, the origin is going to be the scapula.
 This is the stable bone, so when your bicep contracts or relaxes, your scapula is not going to move.
-Our forearm is what does move when our biceps contracts or relaxes, so that would be our insertion.
+Your forearm is what moves when your bicep contracts or relaxes, so that would be the insertion.

-There are two different types of muscle groups that work together to allow for movement, stabilize joints, and even stabilize each other.
-One type of muscle group is when muscles work antagonistically to each other.
-This means when one muscle contracts the other relaxes.
+There are two different types of muscle groups that work together to allow for movement, to stabilize joints, and even to stabilize each other.
+One type of muscle group works antagonistically to each other.
+This means when one muscle contracts, the other relaxes.
 The other type of group is synergistic muscles.
 These muscles work together at the same time to increase force.
 Skeletal muscles connect to bone or other muscles at the origin and insertion.
 The origin is the part of the muscle that connects to a stable bone, while the insertion attaches to a bone that will move.

 Keep up the learning and have a great day!